 - Social Finance, supporting efforts to extend financial services to excluded persons by promoting better employment and reducing the vulnerability of the working poor.

 Moreover, ILO’s close contact with governments, employers’ organizations and trade unions of its member countries provides unique access to the actors in the real economy supported by a global network of enterprise specialists.
 Capacity development programmes are, designed and delivered worldwide in cooperation with the ILO’s International Training Centre in Turin, Italy.

 Cooperation with the private sector

 Recognizing the pivotal role they play, the ILO works with individual companies and foundations and with employers and their organizations to tackle important global labour market issues; to support sustainable enterprises and entrepreneurs; to enhance value in supply chains; to promote social protection; and to resolve specific problems in the world of work.

 Transparency, effectiveness and results in PSD

 With the introduction of result-based management, the ILO has reinforced its commitment to transparency, effectiveness and organizational learning by establishing a more substantial, effective and independent evaluation function in the ILO.
 The ILO established a central Evaluation Unit and revised its policy to conform to United Nations norms and standards for evaluation.
-A number of evaluation reports related to enterprise development programmes are available on ILO’s website, whilst on the DCED database it is possible to find ILO documents on value chain development and business environment reform programmes.
+A number of evaluation reports related to enterprise development programmes are available on ILO’s website.